The Basics of Down Syndrome

 What Is Down Syndrome?

 Down syndrome is a chromosomal condition that occurs when a person is born with three copies of chromosome 21 instead of two.
-This “extra” full or partial copy of chromosome 21 changes the course of development during pregnancy and can result in a person having low muscle tone, small stature, an upward slant to the eyes, a single deep crease across the center of the palm, heart anomalies, gastrointestinal abnormalities, thyroid disorders, hearing or vision difficulties and other Down syndrome characteristics.
+This “extra” full or partial copy of chromosome 21 changes the course of development during pregnancy and can result in a person having a degree of different physical and mental abilities.
+Low muscle tone, small stature, an upward slant to the eyes, a single deep crease across the center of the palm, a big gap between the big and first toe, heart anomalies, gastrointestinal abnormalities, thyroid disorders, developmental delays, learning difficulties, hearing and/or vision difficulties, are some of the common characteristics of Down syndrome.
 However, each person with Down syndrome is unique and may have only some of these traits with differing levels of severity.

 What Causes Down Syndrome?